 Ready-made datasets

+Pre-processing refers to the actions that are taken on data disclosed to Findata by different controllers before we deliver it to the data recipient.
+Pre-processing includes aggregating, combining, pseudonymising, and anonymising data.
 Findata selects the subject matter of the ready-made data sets and the data on which they are based.
 The purpose of the processing of personal data is to compile datasets in accordance with the chosen theme and, as a general rule, to disclose pseudonymised personal data or statistics compiled from ready-made datasets to the data recipient.
+Ready-made datasets may also be used to develop an AI model operating within the authority’s operating environment for processing unstructured text data, in order to enhance the data protection of text materials.

 We do not use automated decision-making or profiling in the processing of data.

-Data processed and data sources
+Personal data processed and sources of data

 In compiling the ready-made datasets, we process the social and health data received from one or more controllers under the scope of the Secondary Use Act to the extent deemed necessary for each project.